reserve-protocol/protocol/audits/Code4rena - Reserve Audit Report - Release 3.0.0 (core).md

     }
 ```

-Disclosure: this issue was [mentioned in the comments](https://github.com/code-423n4/2023-02-reserve-mitigation-contest-findings/issues/73#issuecomment-1435483929) to the issue in the mitigation contest; however, since this wasn't noticed by the devs and isn't part of the submission, I don't think this should be considered a known issue.
+Disclosure: this issue was [mentioned in the comments](https://github.com/code-423n4/2023-02-reserve-mitigation-contest-findings/issues/73#issuecomment-1435483929) to the issue in the mitigation audit; however, since this wasn't noticed by the devs and isn't part of the submission, I don't think this should be considered a known issue.

 **[0xean (judge) commented](https://github.com/code-423n4/2023-06-reserve-findings/issues/7#issuecomment-1586332703):**
  > Applaud @0xA5DF for highlighting this on their own issue.
 >
-> > *Disclosure: this issue was [mentioned in the comments](https://github.com/code-423n4/2023-02-reserve-mitigation-contest-findings/issues/73#issuecomment-1435483929) to the issue in the mitigation contest, however since this wasn't noticed by the devs and isn't part of the submission I don't think this should be considered a known issue*
+> > *Disclosure: this issue was [mentioned in the comments](https://github.com/code-423n4/2023-02-reserve-mitigation-contest-findings/issues/73#issuecomment-1435483929) to the issue in the mitigation audit, however since this wasn't noticed by the devs and isn't part of the submission I don't think this should be considered a known issue*
 >
 > Look forward to discussion with sponsor.